ChinaLocalSupport/china-business-problems/README.md

 >
 > 💭 I can get a quotation.
 >
-> 💭 I can even find someone willing to sell it to me.
+> 💭 I can send messages.
 >
+> 💭 I can order samples.
+>
+> 💭 I can even make a payment.
+>
 > 💭 But can I find a business partner I can actually trust?

 ---

-## 🧠 Everything Looks Fine
+# 🧠 Everything Looks Fine

 💭 The company has a website.